hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 then the Pi needs to be re-booted so that `overlayfs` takes notice of changes.
 Similarly, the miniDLNA index must be updated.
 Not so good for a true NAS, not the end of the world for a media server with infrequent updates;
-one could easily say "it'll be up tomorrow" ... and setup a nightly with crontab at 4:45 am for
+one could easily say "it'll be up tomorrow" ... and setup an automatic nightly job with crontab at 4:45 am for
 - miniDLNA to run a rebuild of its index, then
 - reboot, for overlayfs to notice changes